BLCM/BLCMods/Borderlands 2 mods/AutumnWitch/Tests and Works in Progress/ReaDME.md

 Hia!
-Pat here to tell you about my Projects and Proofs of Concepts.
+Autumn here to tell you about my Projects and Proofs of Concepts.

     LaLonde
       The goal with this weapon was to understand how a gun that scales with your level would function.